pooja-bhavani/CKA/Modules/module2/01-pod-networking.md

 ## Overview

 Pod networking is the foundation of Kubernetes networking.
 Every pod gets its own IP address, and pods can communicate with each other across nodes without NAT.
-The Container Network Interface (CNI) is the plugin architecture that makes this possible.
+The Container Network Interface (CNI) is the plugin architecture that implements this model.

 ## Why Pod Networking Matters